MegumiinUwU/Gomoku-Game/README.md

 - Click on the board to place a stone
 - Use the "New Game" button to reset the game
 - Use the "Undo Move" button to take back the last move
+- Use the "Main Menu" button to return to the main menu

+## Recent Fixes

+- Fixed window transition between main menu and game screens
+- Fixed image handling to prevent TkInter errors
+- Improved UI consistency and performance

 ## License